Page Revised: 31 August 2020

 And there is a lower door seal on the underside of the door that's held in by about 10 nylon pins.
 This seal keeps water and air from intruding through the lower door gap and into the car.
 Sometimes it can get torn, or even go missing if it's kicked enough times.
 It is available new and was shared with the Mark VII.

-Finally, you can indeed get a kit which includes the more popular weatherstrip parts mentioned above.
+Finally, you can indeed get a door seal kit from Steele Rubber which includes the more popular weatherstrip parts mentioned above.
 That might save you some time and effort.
-You may also need to sell your plasma and firstborn child to afford it.
+(You may also need to sell your plasma and firstborn child to afford it).

 Perhaps the most important inner seal, the inside door perimeter seal is the main barrier between the outside and your interior.
 The door closes upon it, after all.
 Therefore it's very susceptible to rips and tears, particularly where your feet will swipe the sill plate upon entry/exit from the car.
 Sometimes minor rips and tears and even some holes can be repaired using a good weatherstrip adhesive, and that's fine.
 But if yours is beyond that sort of help, there's good news: new perimeter seal weatherstrip is available.
 It's not cheap, we will again iterate.
 It was a common part used in the Cougar, Thunderbird, and Mark VII.

-If you have a factory sunroof (flip up only), there is a sunroof seal that greatly helps with water and air infiltration.
+If you have a factory sunroof (flip up only), there is a sunroof seal that greatly helps with water and air infiltration (Ford p/n E3SZ-6351346-A).
 Also there is a seal that goes on the body that's identical to those used on other Fords of the era, including the Mustang.
 Please see the Glass Restoration & Replacement section for more details.

 Similarly, you may want to replace your factory power moonroof seal.
 It is also available new through Sunroof Doctor.
 They also have a limited number of aftermarket power moonroof parts available, depending on the brand.

 Last, we have found a new trunk seal to help tremendously with water intrusion.
 Generally they don't normally get all torn up but they can compress over time, which leads to air and water infiltration in some cases.
-We've found news ones at Stock Interiors, among others, for a decent price.
+We've found news ones at several places listed on this page, and for a decent price.

 There are seals between the taillights and the rear attachment panel.
 The seals are circular in shape, pre-molded, and are considered part of the taillight housing assembly.
 On rare occasions they can fail and let water into the taillights.
 Sometimes they're just distorted but other times they will split at the factory seam.
 We have seen them sold separately but can't seem to find any part numbers or vendors at this point.
 If you need to replace them, you might consider getting new taillight housings and swapping those seals into yours.